Curious4Tech/Apache-Guacamole-Full-Configuration-Guide/Guacamole-Setup-Connect-Windows-Linux-Create-Users/README.md

  - **Port**: Default is **22**.
 ![image](https://github.com/user-attachments/assets/d5059714-44b0-4866-b8e0-2c5350fdcdc9)

-- Save the connection: Nothing to be change, we are good to go for this demo.
+- Save the connection: Nothing to be changed, we are good to go for this demo.

 3. **Test the Connection:**
    - On the Guacamole dashboard, select the Linux connection and verify successful connection.
 It will prompt you to provide your username and password.
 Provide your user's  crendentials to authenticate.